 However, blueberries that have been frozen by commercial processes may lose antioxidants.
 This is because commercial freezing can be especially severe.
 So it’s best to avoid buying pre-frozen berries if you’re hoping to reap the benefits of the antioxidants.

-How Do You Freeze Blueberries Without Getting Mushy?
+How Do You Freeze Blueberries Without Making Them Mushy?

-With these freezing tips, you’re all set to deep freeze your blueberries for a few months.
-Try out frozen blueberries in things like smoothies or even a blueberry sorbet.
+With these freezing tips, you’re all set to deep freeze your blueberries for up to six months.
+Try adding frozen blueberries to meals like smoothies and blueberry sorbet.